stanford-oval/cs224v-fall2021/hw3/README.md

 of the dialogue; other lines starting with `#` are comments.
 You can edit the annotated.txt file to correct any mistake during interactive annotation.

+**In total, annotate at least 50 turns of conversation.** Otherwise it's not enough to fine tune the model and improve the accuracy.

 ### Step 2: Training

 The second step is to use the newly annotated data to improve the model.